Butyrate Supplements & Gut Health

 And of course, dysbiosis is also associated with many gastrointestinal diseases, including inflammatory bowel disease and irritable bowel syndrome.3

-Although the exact reason why gut flora affects overall health is unknown at this time, studies suggest postbiotics like the one we are discussing here, play a big role.4
+Although the exact reason why gut flora affects overall health is unknown at this time, studies suggest postbiotics supplements like the one we are discussing here, play a big role.4

 What is Butyrate And Why Does Harvard Call it the “Optimal” Short Chain Fatty Acid?